-Decathlon's own-brand Quechua Inflatable Camp Bed Base from might look like some kind of life raft, but is in fact an inflatable bed base for your camping mattress.
-It can also be linked to another to provide a double bed.
+The Quechua Inflatable Camp Bed Base from Decathlon might look like some kind of life raft, but it is in fact an inflatable bed base for your camping mattress.
+It can also be linked to another to form a double bed.
 For glampers and campers who prioritise a comfy night's sleep over all else, it's one the very best camping beds you can buy.

 - Check out the best sleeping bags

 - ... and the best lightweight sleeping bags, to keep you cosy at night